This post is part of a draft on South Siberian language homelands and Sprachbünde.

 1.3.
 Historical accounts

-The first accounts of Khanty and Mansi from Russian sources of the 15th and 16th century refer to rich and well-organized peoples having metal weapons with silver ornaments and fortified settlements, as well as wealthy chieftains whose position was based on fur trade, which contrasts with the more recent small and scattered hunter-gatherer and reindeer-herding groups (read more on the Yugra).
+The first accounts of Khanty and Mansi from Russian sources of the 15th and 16th century refer to rich and well-organized Yugra peoples having metal weapons with silver ornaments and fortified settlements, as well as wealthy chieftains whose position was based on fur trade, which contrasts with the more recent small and scattered hunter-gatherer and reindeer-herding groups.

 Many features of Khanty mythology show a prominent role of the horse, attesting to their ancient linguistic homeland close to the steppes, contrasting with more recent myths incorporated from the circumpolar area, witnessing to the assimilation of northern populations.
 In fact, North Khanty displays a considerably simplified morphology and phonological innovations, with resemblances to North Mansi pointing to mutual contacts (Saarikivi 2020: 62-63).